Billionaire Profile

 1975

-Started a one-man business selling motorcycle parts, later developing eyewear.
+Started selling motorcycle parts and later developed innovative eyewear.

 1995